 PRINCIPLE FIVE: Be innovative

-- We are respectfully curious people and use questions as a tool to understand. - We take time to learn and encourage our people to learn because individual learning will lead to organisational learning. - We celebrate innovative ideas and recognise the value of making mistakes because we capture the learning and we do it differently next time.
-We share our data, information and knowledge because we seek to understand.
+- We are respectfully curious people and use questions as a tool to understand. - We take time to learn and encourage our people to learn because individual learning will lead to organisational learning.

 PRINCIPLE SIX: Be prepared